wernerfred/docker-mailserver/docs/content/config/security/ssl.md

 ```

 What does the script that imports the certificates do:

-1. Check if there are new certs in the `/tmp/ssl` folder
+1. Check if there are new certs in the `/tmp/ssl` folder.
-2. check with the ssl cert fingerprint if they differ from the current certificates
+2. Check with the ssl cert fingerprint if they differ from the current certificates.
-3. if so it will copy the certs to the right places
+3. If so it will copy the certs to the right places.
-4. and restart postfix and dovecot
+4. And restart postfix and dovecot.

-You can ofcourse run the script by cron once a week or something.
+You can of course run the script by cron once a week or something.
 In that way you could automate cert renewal.
 If you do so it is probably wise to run an automated check on certificate expiry as well.
 Such a check could look something like this:

 ```sh
 ## code below will alert if certificate expires in less than two weeks